 Deciding where to stay in Cyprus

-As you can see, there are a lot of things to explore, and deciding where to stay in Cyprus is important.
+As you have seen in this travel guide, there are a lot of things to explore, and deciding where to stay in Cyprus is important.
 Whether you stay in Nicosia, Kyrenia, Ayia Napa, Famagusta or Larnaca, all those areas are in good locations.

 The atmosphere of the area, whether you travel for leisure or business, whether you travel with your family or friends, and proximity to the attractions you prefer to visit should probably be the deciding factors.
 Whatever your preference is, you’ll have a great stay in Cyprus.